KungFuProgrammer111/LBA2/README.md

 Hidden Clover Leaf:
 -------------------
 At the starting Citadel Island go to the cow in the hills.

-A clover leaf will drop.
+Stand behind her and press DODGE + UP (default x + UP) A clover leaf will drop.
-You can repeat as oftena s you want.
+You can repeat as often as you want.

-Go to the hills and find Rosa Marie the cow on Citadel Island.
-Stand behind her while facing towards her head and press X + [Up].
-A hidden Clover Leaf will appear.

 Blowgun test: